(Courtesy of Les Adams)

-Our goal is simple --- present some names and faces of these western and serial performers, and in doing so, recognize their achievements and longevity in film genres that faded into Hollywood history some fifty years ago.
+Our goal is simple --- present some names and faces of these western and serial performers, and in doing so, recognize their achievements and longevity in film genres that faded into Hollywood history a long time ago.
 If we missed someone, we'll try to add them.
 If there's a mistake in name, dates, spelling, biographical info, et al, we'll fix it.

 (Courtesy of Les Adams)

 Above from L-to-R are Chief Thunder Cloud (Victor Daniels), Ray Corrigan, Gene Autry and Alan Sears in a lobby card from Autry's THE SINGING VAGABOND (Republic, 1935).
 Thunder Cloud portrayed 'Tonto' in THE LONE RANGER (Republic, 1938) and THE LONE RANGER RIDES AGAIN (Republic, 1939) cliffhangers.